Dan0sz/host-webfonts-locally/readme.txt

   * Advanced Settings.
 * OMGF will now throw a notice when a settings is changed which requires the cache to be flushed.
 * Several tweaks and fixes in OMGF's Auto Detection mechanism and Fonts Download API.
+* Fixed issue where OMGF wouldn't detect fonts in weight 400 (and 400 italic).
 * Major UX improvements,
   * Pros and Cons of each Optimization Mode are outlined upon selection,
   * Show loaded while actions are taking place,